plotlyThis lab focuses on creating interactive graphics using

 animation_opts(frame = 100, easing = "elastic", redraw = FALSE) %>% layout(xaxis = list(title = " "))

-, the frame
+Within animation_opts(), the frame argument

 controls the speed at which frames progress.
 The default is 500